xiaoyuanxun/ICPSwap-OpenAPI/core/SwapPool.md

 After creating a SwapPool, there are two workflows to mint a position for different standards of tokens:

-- ICP/ICRC1/ICRC2: Token.approve -> Token.transfer -> SwapPool.deposit -> [ Transfer & Diposit workflow of the other token ] -> SwapPool.mint
+- ICP/ICRC1: Token.transfer -> SwapPool.deposit -> [ Transfer & Diposit workflow of the other token ] -> SwapPool.mint

-- DIP20-WICP/DIP20-XTC/EXT: Token.approve -> SwapPool.depositFrom -> [ Transfer & Diposit workflow of the other token ] -> SwapPool.mint
+- ICRC2/DIP20: Token.approve (approve to the particular SwapPool) -> SwapPool.depositFrom -> [ Transfer & Diposit workflow of the other token ] -> SwapPool.mint

 Finally , 'SwapPool.mint' will return an id which signs an user's position.